Github-XKou/MetaFDTR/readme.md

-A preliminary portion of the code is provided here, with the full and final version to be released on the Code Ocean platform once the article is accepted for publication.
+A preliminary portion of the code is provided here.
+The full and final version will be released on the Code Ocean platform before Nov 1, 2024.